 - Richard Amromin

-Richard Amromin is an arts administrator, producer, grantwriter and erstwhile composer.
-He was formerly Director of Development at Beyond Baroque, Administrative Director/President, Filmforum, Inc.; President, Independent Composers Association; Grant Writer, L.A.
-Shares; and is currently, in addition to his duties with NewTown, Development Consultant for Highways Performance Space and Development Director for Freewaves.
+Richard Amromin is semi-retired, following a peripatetic career as an arts administrator, producer, grantwriter and erstwhile composer, culminating in founding NewTown and acting, for over 20 years, as its titular leader.
+He was formerly Administrative Director/President, Filmforum, Inc.; President, Independent Composers Association; and Development Director for Freewaves.
 His compositions, published by Leisure Planet Music, have been performed throughout the United States and in Europe.
 He has a Bachelor of Music Degree from Berklee College of Music and an MFA Degree in Music Composition from CalArts.